CPUjoker303/netlify2.0/content/posts/best-video-card-for-i9-9900k-i9-10980hk-i9-9900k-2021-updated.md

 The card is very solid.
 The card can easily work with 4k monitors.
 The required PSU for this graphics card is of 650 watts.
 It has 10.8 billion transistors.
 The card has six plus eight power pin connectors.
 In the front of the EVGA 2070, Super Black Edition 08G-P4-3071-KR does not have any LEDs, so the logo will never light up.

 The card has three display ports and one USB type c port and an HDMI port.
 The card handles VR fantastically.
 You only need a 970 for VR minimum and can run everything at High-Max settings.
 The card is SLI supporting graphics card.
 Overall the EVGA GeForce RTX 2070 Super Gaming is providing excellent performance and is the best video card for i9 9900k.
 The GPU is good in considering the performance in production and gaming.
+So, it is Best Video Card For i9 9900k & i9 10980HK & i9 10900k

 {{<pros>}}